bcbio/bcbio-nextgen/docs/contents/parallel.rst

 a single 32 core machine, this would run two simultaneous bwa mapping jobs using 16 cores each.

+Memory specifications (both in ``memory`` and ``jvm_opts``) are per-core. bcbio takes care of adjusting this memory to match the cores used.
+In the example above, if bcbio was running a 16 core java proecess, it would use 32Gb of memory for the JVM, adjusting ``Xmx`` and ``Xms`` to match cores used.
+Internally bcbio looks at the memory and CPU usage on a machine and matches your configuration options to the available system resources.
+It will scale down core requests if memory is limiting, avoiding over-scheduling resources during the run.

 For single machine runs with a small number of samples, you generally want to set ``cores`` close to or equal the number of total cores you're allocating to the job with ``-n``.
 This will allow individual samples to process as fast as